Francisco Mejía Player Props: Rays vs. White Sox

-After going 4-for-5 with a double and an RBI in his last game, Francisco Mejia and the Tampa Bay Rays take on the Chicago White Sox (who will start Dylan Cease) at 4:05 PM ET on Saturday.
+After going 0-for-3 in his most recent game, Francisco Mejia and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:10 PM ET on Thursday.

-He had four hits (going 4-for-5 with a double and an RBI) in his most recent appearance against the Reds.
+In his most recent game he had a hitless showing (0-for-3) against the Astros.

 Francisco Mejía Game Info & Props vs. the White Sox